 In the British or Uk accent, the word qualify is pronounced as kwo·luh·fai.
 Whereas, in the US or American accent the word qualify is pronounced as kwaa·luh·fai.

-After knowing the meaning, it is foremost important for you to learn its correct usage in sentences as words used incorrectly make Literally no sense to the listener.
+After knowing the meaning, it is important to learn its correct usage in sentences, as words used incorrectly make no sense to the listener.

 You must know how to use the word Qualify in the sentences.
 So, here are examples of how to qualify your sentences.

-Although quantify and qualify, are transitive verbs and a similar in terms of spelling and pronunciation, they aren’t the same due to differences in their meanings and usage, table below represents the key distinctions between these two words.
+Although quantify and qualify are transitive verbs and similar in terms of spelling and pronunciation, they aren’t the same due to differences in meanings and usage.
+The table below represents the key distinctions between these two words.

 Quantify | Qualify |